shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Chaotic Luck

 At level 5, outcomes are randomly changed in unexpected ways.
-Whenever a d20 is rolled, and you have chaos points, if it is rolled by you or an effect or creature that is touched by your chaos, its value is warped.
+Whenever a d20 is rolled, and you have chaos points, if it is rolled by you or a chaotic effect or chaotic creature, its value is warped.
 If the result is odd, you add your spellcasting ability modifier to it.
-If the result is even, you subtract your spell casting ability modifier from it.
+If the result is even, you subtract your spellcasting ability modifier from it.
 The result may go above 20 or below 0.

 ### Origin Shifting